 So approaching the fruiting stage, water lightly but frequently.
 Allow them time to absorb the moisture.
 Check if the soil is well-draining.
 Also, see if the weather in your local area is too sunny or a bit cooler.
 Then, adjust the water amount accordingly.
 Water, with CO2 & sunlight, helps with photosynthesis to create the sugar for the fruits & plants.

-On the other extreme, over-watering might cause fruit drop.
+On the other far extreme, over-watering might cause fruit drop.
 This happens in farms where they've been severely flooded for quite some time.
-It might be worse if the water has a high salt content.
+It might be worse if the water has a high salt content that the plants have not adapted to yet.

 Fruits that are nearly ripe or still young will begin to fall off gradually one by one.
 This may be a signal that the mother plant roots are in some trouble & starting to rot.
-This can spread to the stem of the plants.
+The rot may then spread to the stem of the plants.

 As this signals to the plants, 'Baby fruits, we may not be able to support you & your future growth in a situation like this', they drop the fruits to conserve some energy for ensuring survival.

 So don't water the plants too much.
-If there's too much water 10-15 days before the fruits reach their peak, they may crack.
-Make sure your soil drains well & doesn't have hardened clayey stuff underneath.
+If there's too much water 10-15 days before the fruits reach their peak, they may crack and turn out less sweet.
+Make sure your soil drains well & doesn't have hardened clayey stuff underneath that could hold water in.

 Maybe you've been feeding your plants enough food, but check if there are any little suckers in the soil.
 These are the fungi or bacteria that may be enjoying the food with your dragon fruits.

 Check the soil pH as well.
 If it's around 6-7, then it's good.
 If it's quite low, around 4-5, then it may be too acidic.
-Acidic soil is a great home for the bad guys.
+Acidic soil is a great home for the bad guys like nematodes.
 It inhibits nutrients intake by the roots.

 This may also be caused by the design of design fruit posts.
 If the in-ground land to plant the dragon fruit posts is clayey & hardened, then nutrient intake may be low.